Karl Vernon: Life

 In the First World War, he served with the Royal Army Medical Corps and was awarded the Military Medal.

-Vernon later went on to become a regular coach at Thames and at numerous University clubs.
-In 1954 he had all his trophies and medals melted down and made into a trophy for the Head of the River Race.
+Vernon later became a regular coach at Thames and at numerous University clubs.
+In 1954, he had all his trophies and medals melted down and made into a trophy for the Head of the River Race.

 He was Captain of Thames from 1930–32 and was elected a Vice President of the Club in 1943.

-Outside rowing he was an architect, spending at least some of his career at the London County Council.
+Outside rowing, he was an architect, spending at least some of his career at the London County Council.
 He also designed an extension to the Thames clubhouse.

-He was a talented draughtsman and sketcher; works by Vernon were frequently used as prizes in local regattas.
+He was a talented draughtsman and sketcher; Vernon's works were frequently used as prizes in local regattas.

-Vernon was a vegetarian and this led to his lifelong nickname "The Bean".
+Vernon was a vegetarian, and this led to his lifelong nickname "The Bean".